emmadidymus/demo-repo/README.md

 # demo-repo

-repo creation trial for git and github tutorial
+repo creation trial for git and github tutorial!